francescoferraioli/resume/src/md/resume.md

 md:end-block:standard
 - Writing Automated UI Tests
   - Using Capybara under Cucumber and RSpec
-  - Using FactoryGirl and SitePrims md:start-block:standard
+  - Using FactoryGirl and SitePrism md:start-block:standard
 md:end-block:standard
 - Use GIT for version control